This page explains what the Safe Schools Declaration is and how it aims to protect childrens' rights to education during times of conflict.

 ↑Who has signed the Safe Schools Declaration?

-By January 2018, 72 countries had signed the declaration, including conflict-hit Nigeria and Afghanistan.
-France became the first permanent member of the UN Security Council to sign - the four permanent members who have not signed are the United Kingdom, United States, China and Russia.
+By November 2018, 82 countries had signed the declaration, including conflict-hit Nigeria and Afghanistan.
+France became the first permanent member of the UN Security Council to sign - followed by the United Kingdom.
+Permanent members who have not signed are the United States, China and Russia.

 The Guidelines state that the declaration endorsement applies to both government and non-state forces.